Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 But, as Vilhelm pointed out, building truly effective multimodal systems has hit some major roadblocks.
 “The capabilities of multimodality are still quite limited,” he explained.
 While the potential of these models is immense, the reality is more complex.
 “It seems to be a bigger challenge than many predicted,” Vilhelm added, acknowledging that integrating such varied data types into a cohesive model remains difficult.

 Still, there have been some wins.
 “At the same time, the models are being integrated into more platforms,” Vilhelm said, noting that companies are starting to adopt multimodal AI solutions.
-Progress hasn’t been lightning-fast, but the continuous integration into business applications shows these models are becoming more useful in real-world use cases.
+Progress hasn’t been lightning-fast.
+But the continuous integration into business applications shows these models are becoming more useful in real-world use cases.

 “Instead of requiring developers to write endless test scripts, our AI agents can run and adapt based on changes in the web app.”